qwerty-arun/Lets_learn/README.md

+# 21/6/24
+- Learnt about PCB designing on EasyEDA.
+# 20/6/24
+- Project Counter.
+- How to identify knowledge gap?
+How to track your status?
+How to set deadline?
+How to document everything?
 # 19/6/24
 - 0/1 Knapsack Problem.
 For more info, [Click here](https://www.geeksforgeeks.org/0-1-knapsack-problem-dp-10/)
 - All permutations of a string using backtracing method.